giveitem/DiscoveryQueue/README.md

 ## Guide to build this project locally
 1. Download the entire project and unzip it.
 Then, move your console directory into the root of the project directory.

 2. To build the server part of this project, first go into the server directory using the `cd server` command.
 After which run `npm install`.
-After your installed all the required packages, run `npm start` to start the server.

-3. Under the server directory, create a `config.json` file with appropriate credentials
+Then, under the server directory, create a `config.json` file with appropriate credentials.
+Finally, run `npm start` to start the server.

 4. To build the client part of this project, first go into the client directory using `cd client`.
 After witch run `npm install`.
 After your installed all the required packages, run `npm start` to start the client.